PayPal shares fall as sales outlook misses Wall Street expectations

 For the fourth quarter that ended in December, revenue rose to $4.23 billion from $3.74 billion, just missing analysts' average estimate of $4.24 billion, according to IBES data from Refinitiv.

-Excluding one-time items, the digital payments company earned 69 cents per share, beating the average analyst estimate of 67 cents.
+Excluding one-time items, PayPal earned 69 cents per share, beating the average analyst estimate of 67 cents.

 Net income fell to $584 million, or 49 cents per share, in the fourth quarter, from $620 million, or 50 cents per share, a year earlier.

-PayPal separated from ecommerce platform eBay Inc in 2015 and has since focused on broadening the types of services it offers to consumers and merchants, making a slew of acquisitions and partnerships.
+PayPal separated from e-commerce platform eBay in 2015 and has since focused on broadening the types of services it offers to consumers and merchants, making a slew of acquisitions and partnerships.

+The revenue miss in the fourth quarter was due largely to slower growth than expected for payments processed for eBay and unfavorable foreign exchange rates, PayPal executives said on a call with analysts.

+"EBay is slowing, but the rest of the business is accelerating in a big way," CEO Daniel Schulman said in an interview.

 Venmo, its peer-to-peer payment app popular with younger consumers, processed $19 billion of payments in the fourth quarter, up 80 percent from the same quarter a year ago.